Infosys/Infosys-Model-Inference-Library/README.md

 Make sure python is installed in the machine.
 If required, create a virtual environment and activate it.

 ### Setup Instructions
-#### CLoning Git Repository
+#### Cloning Git Repository
-CLone the repository using the following command,
+Clone the repository using the following command,
 ```bash
 git clone https://github.com/Infosys/Infosys-Model-Inference-Library.git
 cd Infosys-Model-Inference-Library